What does EMV stand for?

 offline authentication method (so without any network).
 It uses data from the card to allow the terminal to authenticate the card.

 for each transaction.
-It's a good protection from certificate cloning and card skimming.
+It's excellent protection from certificate cloning and card skimming.

 Visa and MasterCard have mandated migration to DDA on all EMV smartcards in Europe and Canada, and it is becoming standard in the U.S. too.

 7. What are EMV benefits?

 EMV chip slashed fraud by half in the U.S. the very first year

 When France migrated to EMV in 2005, card fraud nearly disappeared.